Renumelb/Homework02/README.md

  - To achieve its business purpose, research suggests that Digit uses the following technologies:
  1. Banking APIs- Digit's partner banks are Chase, Wells Fargo, BBVA, Luther Burbank, Bank of America and Axos.
 Digit accesses, in real time, customer bank and credit card transactions.
 (Digit uses Heroku, a Cloud Application Platform for databases and to build applications and APIs).
  2. Machine Learning with Behavioural Psychology to analyse transactions to assist in deployment of financial strategies.
  3. Mobile and web applications and the constant improvement in their capabilities/ access/security.
-(Digit Co uses Zendesk to manage customer interactions/Sectigo and Okta to manage customer identity security management).
+(Digit uses Zendesk to manage customer interactions/Sectigo and Okta to manage customer identity security management).
  4. Low cost communications technology.
- 5. Cloud offering that allows for scaling of operations.(Digit Co. uses Cloudflare)
+ 5. Cloud offering that allows for scaling of operations.(Digit uses Cloudflare)

 ### Competitors <a name="subparagraph6"></a>